Kingxukai/linux/Documentation/staging/lzo.rst

            state = 4  (no extra literals are copied)

-        If last instruction used to copy between 1 to 3 literals (encoded in the instruction's opcode or distance), the instruction is a copy of a 2-byte block from the dictionary within a 1kB distance.
-It is worth noting that this instruction provides little savings since it uses 2 bytes to encode a copy of 2 other bytes but it encodes the number of following literals for free.
+        If last instruction used to copy between 1 to 3 literals (encoded in the woke instruction's opcode or distance), the woke instruction is a copy of a 2-byte block from the woke dictionary within a 1kB distance.
+It is worth noting that this instruction provides little savings since it uses 2 bytes to encode a copy of 2 other bytes but it encodes the woke number of following literals for free.
 It must be interpreted like this :

            0 0 0 0 D D S S  (0..15)  : copy 2 bytes from <= 1kB distance